LDonn32/pands-weekly-tasks/README.md

 plt.ylabel('Frequency')
 ```

 I add the legend to the Histogram.
 I use loc='upper left' to try not be in the way of the graphs data.
+I refer to [Geeksforgeeks.org](https://www.geeksforgeeks.org/matplotlib-pyplot-legend-in-python/) on guidance about adding a legend to the histogram.

 ```
 # Add a legend to the histogram.
 plt.legend(loc='upper left')
 ```

-I plot the function using the np.arange() function, then I have to create the x values for the rang of 0 - 10 as instructed in the task.
+I plot the function using the np.arange() function, see [Numpy.org np.arange()](https://numpy.org/doc/stable/reference/generated/numpy.arange.html) for guidance, then I have to create the x values for the rang of 0 - 10 as instructed in the task.
 I add a step of 0.1.
 I selected a smaller step size as it gives me a smoother visual for the graph.
 I tested with a step of 1 and it was hard to read.
+I also refer to [Geeksforgeeks.org](https://www.geeksforgeeks.org/numpy-arrange-in-python/) for guidance on the np.arange function.

 ```
 # Plot the function h(x) = x^3 using np.arange().